-- Has an income that is at or below 200 percent of the poverty level in accordance with criteria established by the Office of Management and Budget; - Contains a member who has received cash assistance payments under Title IV (AFDC) or Title XVI (SSI) of the Social Security Act or applicable state or local law at any time during the twelve (12)-month period preceding the determination of eligibility
+- Has an income that is at or below 200 percent of the poverty level in accordance with criteria established by the Office of Management and Budget; - Contains a member who has received cash assistance payments under Title IV (AFDC) or Title XVI (SSI) of the Social Security Act or applicable state or local law at any time during the twelve (12)-month period preceding the determination of eligibility. - Contains a member who has qualified for any LIHEAP assistance or Housing Urban Development programs.

-In accordance with DOE program regulations, 200 percent of the Federal Poverty Income Guidelines is the determinant for income eligibility for all services provided under the WAP.
+In accordance with DOE program regulations, 200 percent of the FPIG is the determinant for income eligibility for all services provided under the WAP.